DevasenaInupakutika/2014-06-25-Reading/README.md

 ### Lesson 1: Unix Shell Scripting

-Introduction to command-line
+Students will be introduced to shell, command-line interface and it's importance in Scientific computing for task automation.

 ### Lesson 2: Python

-Introduction to Python programming
+Students will be taught basics programming constructs in Python on how to perform data manipulation/ analysis.

 ### Lesson 3: Version Control with git/GitHub